LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 Despite the best effort so far, there are still some cases where this code could result in infinite loops because of repeated nodes.

 My code currently raises a warning instead of an error.
-I recognise that message of "cycle detected at node x" is not very informative if you don't know the underlying algorithm.
+I recognise that a message of "cycle detected at node x" is not very informative if you don't know the underlying algorithm.
 However at least it gives a clear indication of where the problem lies if you do.

 ## Conclusion